 Life Cycle of Bed Bugs by Stephan Doggett

-And here is another picture of a bed bug’s life cycle provided by Stephen Doggett at the Department of Medical Entomology, ICPMR in Australia; his bed bug fact sheet covers the lifecycle of the common bed bug, Cimex lectularius:
+Another example of a bed bug’s life cycle is provided by Stephen Doggett at the Department of Medical Entomology, ICPMR in Australia; his bed bug fact sheet covers the lifecycle of the common bed bug, Cimex lectularius:

 The egg which looks like a grain of rice is about 1.5mm long and usually attached to a mattress tag or in the crease or fold of fabric (see our bed bug pictures for examples).
 The eggs is beige in color due to lack of blood and turns red as it starts to hatch, which takes around two weeks.
 From first instar nymph and into adulthood, the developing bedbug needs a good supply of blood before moving into the next stage.

 An adult bed bug can produce eight eggs per time and as much as 500 eggs during her lifetime!
 Studies show that a adult male can live up to a year without blood at 50F and only a month at 80F concluding that when starved, they die faster in warmer temperatures.